holos-aafc/Holos/H.Content/Documentation/User Guide/User Guide.md

 -	If you would like to see the Calculator columns (for Average Circumference) click “Show Calculator Columns” at the top right of the Shelterbelt Details page and a Calculator Column will appear.
 If you do not know what the Average Circumference Calculator is please click here: [How To Use Average Circumference Calculator](#average-circumference-calculator)

 <br>
 <p align="center">
  <img src="../../Images/UserGuide/chapter6/figure6-14.png" alt="Figure6-14" width="750"/>
     <br>
     <em>
 		Figure 6.14 – Shelterbelt Details
 		<br>
-		A: The Shelterbelts in your Farm
+		A: The Shelterbelts in your Farm.
 		<br>
-		B: If you have modified any data on the previous pages, please click here to rebuild the data columns
+		B: If you have modified any data on the previous pages, please click here to rebuild the data columns.
 		<br>
-		C: The data associated with each Shelterbelt Row and their corresponding Tree Type(s) from Plant Year up Until The Cut Year
+		C: The data associated with each Shelterbelt Row and their corresponding Tree Type(s) from Plant Year up Until The Cut Year.
 		<br>
-		D:If you have sorted the data and want to reset back to the default, click here
+		D:If you have sorted the data and want to reset back to the default, click here.
 	</em>
 </p>
 <br>

 ##### Shelterbelt Results